Silassentinel/AQMonitor/README.md

-# TDD_Typescript
+# AirQuality Monitor

-This Repo serves as a base template for typescript projects in TDD
+This is the HOW TO guide for the AirQuality Monitor.

+TODO: